-Joetta Maue: Stitching Ordinary Beauty
+Joetta Maue: Stitching ordinary beauty

 Joetta Maue: Mother and Child (Detail)

 Joetta offered us an insider’s look into both her philosophy and techniques.
-Her route to textile art is quite interesting, and she explains how drawing and photography inform her work.
-She also shares her thoughts about sprinkling text in her work, and the new directions in which ‘the ordinary’ is taking her.
+Her route to textile art is interesting, and she explains how drawing and photography inform her work.
+She also shares her thoughts about sprinkling text through her work, and the new directions in which ‘the ordinary’ is taking her.

 Joetta Maue: on my sleeve, 2007, approx 50 x 50in, embroidered satin and plaster